Tube Amp vs Solid State: Which is the Best Guitar Amp for You?

 With a tube amp, even how hard a player picks can influence tone.
 Tube amps are more subtle, and the variances in the signals coming from your guitar are more accurately represented.

 Tube amps are loud, and they tend to be louder for their listed wattage compared to solid-stte amps with the same specs.
 In other words, a 50-watt tube amp will usually be much louder than a 50-watt solid-state amp.

 This is important when it comes to being heard over your drummer, but for another reason as well.
 The tube saturation we’re looking for happens when the tubes are pushed hard, generally close to their max.
 The “max” of a 50-watt amp occurs at a lower volume than a 100-watt amp, so we can get great tone from a lower-wattage amp.

 Realistically, 100-watt stacks have very limited uses.
 Tube amps in the 40-50 watt range are more than enough to get the job done.

 Tube amps have a warmer sound.
 Even in cases where players do not care about distortion they often feel that the tube sound is more natural, and warmer.
 That said, this is one aspect where some good solid-state amps can give tube amps a run for their money.

 The Advantages of a Solid-State Amplifier

 So, if tube amps are so great why would anyone ever want a solid state amp?

 Historically, to achieve all the wonderful things listed above guitar players had little choice but to go with a tube amp.
-In the past decade that's changed.
+In the past few decades that's changed.
 A lot.
 There are many solid state and digital amps that do a good job of replicating all the good stuff about a tube amp.